alexanderwasey/stupid-computer/README.md

    =  10
 ```

+Install with `stack install` from the root directory.

 Examples of input files can be seen in `examples/ `

-i.e run `stack run stupid-computer examples/sumpattern.hs` from the project root directory for the sum example.
+i.e run `stupid-computer examples/sumpattern.hs` from the project root directory for the sum example.

-For help run `stack run stupid-computer --help`
+For help run `stupid-computer --help`